jxmot/some-docker-thing/README.md

 ## Troubleshooting Notes

 Initially when I was running the Docker container I was unable to reach the ports.
 I wasn't sure if it was listening or if something prevented it.
 I was able to use the Windows 10 *Powershell* and run this command: `Get-NetTCPConnection -State Listen`.
-It will show all of the ports that are currently in "listen" mode.
+It  shows all of the ports that are currently in "listen" mode.
 And I was able to determine that the ports were not open.
-To fix the issue I had to correct my `Dockerfile` and use the correct command.
+To fix the issue I had to correct my `Dockerfile` and use the correct run command.

 I also had "Docker Desktop" running so I could see the images I was building.
 Along the way I *thought* I was cleaning up by removing previous ones.
 But that didn't appear to be what actually happened.